narthur/maze-gen/knowledge.md

 4. Backtrack on doubly-marked passages
 5. Trail shows last 15 positions with fading opacity

+Solver Mechanics:
+- Solvers start at bottom-right corner
+- Goal is at top-left (0,0)
+- First solver to reach goal wins

 Known Issues:
 - Solvers can get stuck in certain maze configurations
   - Occurs when solver has no valid moves according to Trémaux's rules